 To provide our researchers with high-quality data it's very important that you're actively engaged in their study.
 Engagement means that you're paying close attention to what is being asked of you, providing effortful responses, and aren't distracted by other tasks while taking part in a study.
 A lack of engagement means that the researcher may find your data unusable to answer their specific research question.
 An example of low engagement might be where a participant is asked to write a paragraph but only writes a few words.

 I don't feel my rejection was fair

-If you believe that your submission was rejected in error or unfairly, we find that the best way forward usually is to communicate with the researcher directly.
+If you've read this article and believe your submission was rejected in error or unfairly, we suggest getting in touch with the researcher directly.

 You can easily do this via our messaging system.
 Go to your Submissions page, and click on the little envelope on the right side of that study next to the submission status.
 Send the researcher as much information about your problem as possible and give them a week to get back to you.